 - Side-by-side mentoring and instruction as an alternative to classes.

-- Creative and flexible class schedules and locations to accommodate individual and family needs.
+- Creative and flexible class schedules to accommodate individual and family needs.

 Some Journal-listed Christian Science nurses may be available as independent mentors, sharing the ethics, skills, and application of Christian Science nursing principles one-on-one.
 There is no comprehensive registry of such mentors, but qualified Christian Science nurses may be located geographically by consulting The Christian Science Journal Directory.